Scenes from the iPhone 5 launch in San Francisco (PHOTOS)

 ABOVE: Straight from central casting: the boys in blue told queue jumpers to get to the back of the line

-ABOVE: The media scrum (and this was a secondary Apple store, the flagship one in the area).
+ABOVE: The media scrum (and this was a secondary Apple store, not the flagship one in the area).

 Those queuing were plied with free snacks by Apple staff, and many feebies from vendors looking to piggyback on the publicity